Freckle removal treatment using laser at our Toronto clinic

 Solar lentigines, often called age spots, sunspots, or liver spots.
 They show up as you get older and are common in people in their 50’s or older.
 They don’t disappear and show up because of sun exposure and aging.

-What are Freckles and Freckles Removal using Laser?
+What are Freckles and Freckles Removing using Laser?

 Freckles are small brown spots on your skin that appear in sun-exposed areas.
 Freckles are generally not harmful.
 They form because of excessive melanin production, which is responsible for skin and hair color (pigmentation).
 Freckles are caused by ultraviolet (UV) radiation stimulation.